UmeshRavani98/spree_razorpay_checkout/README.md

     ```ruby
     gem 'spree_razorpay_checkout', git: 'https://github.com/umeshravani/spree_razorpay_checkout'
     ```
-2. Run the install generator
+2. Install Bundle using this command:

     ```ruby
+    bundle install
+    ```
+3. Run the install generator

+    ```ruby
     bundle exec rails g spree_razorpay_checkout:install
     ```

-3. Restart your server
+4. Restart your server

   If your server was running, restart it so that it can find the assets properly.